 Beef is sourced from farms in the UK and Ireland, operating under the Red Tractor and Bord Bia quality assurance schemes, promoting best farming practices.

-from fisheries which have been independently certified to the Marine Stewardship Council's (MSC) standard for well-managed and sustainable fisheries.
+Cod and haddock are sourced from fisheries which have been independently certified to the Marine Stewardship Council's (MSC) standard for well-managed and sustainable fisheries.